isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 • For the facilitation segment of the Guided tour with facilitation, the candidate will lead in the sharing of personal and group reflections on the education journey.
 a) Guided tour with facilitation for a group of up to 20 participants.
 One session consists of a guided tour of the Chronological Zone and a combined facilitated group sharing and reflection.
 The combined duration of the guided tour and group sharing session is estimated to be about 2 hours.
 b) Learning journey (without facilitation) for a group of up to 20 participants.
-One session consists of a tour of the Chronological Zone, and a gallery exploration of the Thematic Zone with guiding questions and Q & A. Each learning journey is estimated to be about 2 hours.
+One session consists of a tour of the Chronological Zone, and a gallery exploration of the Thematic Zone with guiding questions and Q &amp; A. Each learning journey is estimated to be about 2 hours.

 • For both tour types, the candidate will engage participants by helping them to make connections between their personal experiences and the Singapore Education Journey using a range of gallery facilitation strategies. e.g. sharing stories, asking open-ended questions to elicit personal responses etc.

 • For the facilitation segment of the Guided tour with facilitation, the candidate will lead in the sharing of personal and group reflections on the education journey.

-**Requirements:**
+**Requirements:**&nbsp;

 School leaders (Principals and Vice-Principals); Principal Master Teachers, Master Teachers: